 Word count: 2,000 words or less

 Not the writing contest for you?
 Sign up for our newsletter to be the first to hear when we launch a new one.

-• The submission deadline is midnight EST on August 21st, 2017.
+• The submission deadline is 11:59 p.m. eastern time on January 1, 2018.
 Please note that the deadline is eastern time.
 If you are unsure when that would be in your time zone, we recommend using an online time zone converter, such as thetimezoneconverter.com.
 Every year, we receive emails from writers who waited until the last minute to enter and experienced a technical glitch or another emergency.
 To be safe, we recommend submitting well before the final deadline to account for any problems, especially since our staff is out of the office on weekends and over the holidays.
 If you do experience a technical problem or glitch, we recommend contacting Submittable directly at email@example.com.
 If you experience a non-technical problem or you have a question, contact firstname.lastname@example.org and we will do our very best to help you.

 • The entry fee is $25 (including processing fees).
 All entries MUST be submitted through Submittable to be considered.
 We cannot accept mailed or emailed submissions.